 The sad fact is that your organisation may have little choice at the moment but to reduce workforce numbers.
-But when making redundancies you should always take the time to plan and implement the changes.
+But when managing a redundancy process you should always take the time to plan and implement the changes.
 Avoiding the mistakes made by high profile companies will help to limit potential damage to your organisation, exiting employees and remaining workforce.

 No matter how much you care about your team and want to look after them, if times are tight, you must reduce your business costs.
 Otherwise the whole organisation will go under and put your entire staff out of a job.